Improved Massively Parallel Computation Algorithms for MIS, Matching, and Vertex Cover: Matching and Vertex Cover, Simple Approximations

-In a similar way, by defining $B_{v, t - 1}$ to be the set of bad neighbors of $v$ across \emph{all} the machines, we get that from iteration $t-1$ to iteration $t$ the effect of the old bad vertices on $\diff(v, t)$ increased by $\eps \sigma$.
+In a similar way, define $B_{v, t - 1}$ to be the set of bad neighbors of $v$ across \emph{all} the machines at the beginning of iteration $t - 1$.
+Then, we get that from iteration $t-1$ to iteration $t$ the effect of the old bad vertices on $\diff(v, t)$ increases by at most $2 \eps \sigma$.